Home > Buyers Guides

 As a general rule, Medicare doesn’t cover walk-in tubs but could be eligible for reimbursement with a doctor’s prescription demonstrating medical necessity.

-However, Medicare does not classify a walk-in tub as Durable Medical Equipment (DME) under Medicare Part B, but some people with limitations or older can obtain a doctor’s prescription and make a claim for it.
+However, Medicare does not classify a walk-in tub as Durable Medical Equipment (DME) under Medicare Part B. Still, some people with limitations or older can obtain a doctor’s prescription and claim it.

 Medicare logo